frankthelen/rools/README.md

 });
 ```

-`register()` takes the rules to register as an array now.
+`register()` takes the rules to be registered as an array now.
-Reason is to allow a second options parameter for future releases.
+Reason is to allow a second options parameter in future releases.

 ```javascript
 const rools = new Rools();